Cadet Resources

 - Scrub the welts like brushing teeth move back and forth around the entire boot.

-Tip: Be thorough but gentle; avoid splattering polish on the leather.
+Tip: Be thorough but gentle; avoid splattering polish on the boot.

 Step 2: Base Coat: The base coat creates a smooth foundation.